hr-ishikawa/Practical_Machine_Learning_Assignment/Report.md

 In the case of in sample, Accuracy is high even when there are small samples.
 But, I case of out of sample, always Accuracy is lower than in sample, especially when sample is small.
 That means fitted model is no good when the sample is small.
+When sample size is full (Training data without for validation), the out of sample Accuracy is high enough to complete.

 |Number of Samples|Accuracy<br>In Sample|Accuracy<br>Out of Samplpe|